 Ankeruhr (Hoher Markt 10-11): This mechanical clock was a gift to the city from an insurance company.
 A set of 12 historical figures rotate around its front twice a day.
 Most of these figures are Imperial personalities, but one exception is the composer that appears between 12 and 1, his arrival greeted by an excerpt from the oratorio, The Creation.
 No prizes for guessing who that composer is.

 Stephansdom (Stephansplatz): Just about everyone important in Vienna has a connection with the main cathedral.
-In Haydn’s case, he sang in its choir until his voice broke, and also married Maria Anna Keller there in 1760.
+In Haydn’s case, he sang in its choir until his voice broke, and he also married Maria Anna Keller there in 1760.

 Mozart apartment (Domgasse 5): The only Mozart residence still preserved in its original structure.
 Now a museum, it’s here that Haydn and Mozart played together in a string quartet, for example.
 You can stand in the very room their casual performances took place in.
-Gulp.
+Imagine!

 Where did Haydn live?

-Well, the Haydnhaus mentioned above is one of only two places that still exist (as far as I can tell).
+Well, the Haydnhaus mentioned above is one of only two Haydn residences that still exist (as far as I can tell).
 The other is the house on Kohlmarkt (number 11), known as the Großes Michaelerhaus.
 Haydn lived here after being thrown out of the choir, offered shelter by the court poet, Pietro Bonaventura Metastasio.
 Both have plaques dedicated to them at the end of the house.

 I found no other residences with the original building still intact.
 House number 2 on the Neuer Markt square does, however, bear a plaque indicating that Haydn lived on that site between 1795 and 1797.